Junior from East Mississippi Community College adds depth behind the plate

-The 16th baseball coach in school history, Daron Schoenrock enters his eighth season at the controls of Memphis baseball armed with a club featuring both experienced players and a talented group of newcomers.
-One of the top head coaches in the business, Schoenrock led his 2011 team to the program's fifth 30-win season since joining Conference USA in 1995.
+The 16th baseball coach in school history, Daron Schoenrock enters his 10th season at the controls of Memphis baseball armed with a club featuring both experienced players and a talented group of newcomers.
+One of the top head coaches in the business, Schoenrock led his 2013 team to the program's seventh 30-win season and second straight since joining Conference USA in 1995.

 With Schoenrock at the helm of the Memphis program, the Tigers were able to end the 13-year postseason hiatus and earn a berth to the NCAA Tournament in 2007.
 The 2007 team went 36-27, marking the most wins since 1994 and, combined with the 2006 campaign, represented the first back-to-back winning seasons since 1994 and 1995.
 Since coming to Memphis, Schoenrock has brought in three nationally-ranked recruiting classes, while 11 Tigers have been drafted in the Major League Baseball First-Year Player Draft.
 Twelve players have gone on to play professional baseball either through the draft or free agency.